wp-plugins/vegas-fullscreen-background-slider/readme.txt

 If you want just one slider to appear on all pages you just need to follow these steps:

-First go to Appearance -> Editor and from there navigate to the front-page.php template on the right hand side.
+First go to Appearance -> Editor and from there navigate to the header.php template on the right hand side.

 You'll see some code that looks similar to this: